rf-MLquests/loan-default-prediction/README.md

 ## System-side TODOs:

-- At inference time, retrieve latest stored model for fast prediction
 - If there is a way to get / generate meaningful new data, add model re-train functionalities and backend storage